johnfraserss/ICS4U/Assignments/10 - Sorting/README.md

 Task(s)
 -------
+You **may** work on this task in pairs

 1. Download the new set of code from the Github repository [related to Sorting](https://github.com/mrseidel-classes/ICS4U-Code/tree/master/Sorting/src/sortingpkg).
 2. You are to create a new Java Package called _Sorting_.
 3. Copy and paste the code from the repository into your **own package**.
 4. Fill in the blanks in the **MainFile.java** in the sorting package.
+5. It is suggested that you create multiple files using the included generator after completion to test your program.

 [Sorting Notes available here](http://prezi.com/_c5eer8nslnm/?utm_campaign=share&utm_medium=copy&rc=ex0share)